 - Supplier Profile Changes: The email address that receives notifications of changes to Supplier information.

 - Orders: The email address community orders are sent from.
 Email is sent to the supplier and the buyer when the order is created (requisition is fully approved).

-- Supplier Forums: The email that supplier invitations for registration and comments to the supplier come from (other than RFx communication).
-This is also the email that comments posted by the supplier and notifications when suppliers complete their registration go to.
+- Supplier Forums: The email address that supplier invitations for registration and comments to the supplier are sent from (other than RFx communication).
+This is also the email that comments posted by the supplier and notifications when suppliers complete their registration are sent to.